 • Awards - About noon on the day of the Small Government Commission meeting the final results are posted on this website.
 Each applicant who is awarded funds receives a congratulatory email with information pertaining to the release of agreements.

-Linda S. Bailiff, Small Government Administrator
+Jennifer Kline, Small Government Administrator

 The Commission meets at least once annually to vote on the Program Administrator's recommended slate of projects and approve the methodology for the following round.
 Additional meetings are scheduled, as necessary.
 Unless otherwise stated, meetings are held at the Capital Square Office Building, 65 East State Street, 2nd Floor Conference Center, Columbus, OH 43215.